preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/templates/index.rst

 5. Click ADD when you have selected one or more pages to add to the Sign-off Request.
 6. Repeat adding pages until all pages you want in the template is in place.
-7. Click SAave to save the template.
+7. Click SAVE to save the template.